 Many times in divorce cases, there is a preference for rehabilitative or transitional alimony over alimony in solido or alimony in futuro.
 The intent of this preference is to help an economically disadvantaged spouse achieve self-sufficiency, if at all possible.
 A court will order alimony in futuro only when it finds that the disadvantaged spouse will be unable to improve his/her financial position with the aid of short-term alimony.

 When determining spousal support in a divorce case, each spouse must provide a full financial disclosure.
 It is important to maintain proper financial documentation to provide to your Murfreesboro divorce attorney.
 If you believe your spouse is hiding assets, it is important to notify your divorce lawyer so steps can be taken to discover the hidden assets.

 While a divorce case is pending, a court may order temporary spousal support, which will end when the final judgment for divorce is granted.
 The amount of alimony temporarily granted is based on the court's discretion, not an exact formula.
 The current financial situations and present needs of the disadvantaged spouse, in addition to the couple's standard of living at the time of separation, will be considered.

 Rutherford County Spousal Support Modification

 Some forms of alimony may be modified.
 A change in financial circumstances of either spouse may require a modification to a current alimony court order, which could result in an upward or downward modification of support.

-To discuss your specific case, please call (615) 645-1501.
+To discuss your specific case, please call (615) 796-6299.